-When you’re looking to sell coins you’re probably wondering what they are worth.
-A questions we’ve heard many times before is ‘What is the difference between numismatic and bullion?’
+When you’re looking to sell coins, you’re probably wondering what they are worth.
+A question we’ve often heard is, ‘What is the difference between numismatic and bullion?’

 Bullion is assigned a valuation based on two criteria: